skrizzy16/rtdtest94/docs/source/Threat Stack Cloud Security Platform.rst

 What is an Alert?
 -----------------

-Alerts are behavior anomalies elevated from the stream of raw telemetry by rule filters.
+Alerts are behavior anomalies elevated from the stream of raw telemetry by rule filters, **that do not have a corresponding suppression.**

 .. image:: _static/Alerts.png